halnasri/nlohmann_json/TSF/trustable/statements/JLS-49.md

     Erikhu1: 1.0
 ---

-The eclipse-score/inc_nlohmann_json project mirrors the external nlohmann/json_test_data repository containing test data used by the unit tests, such that the test suite can be executed without internet connectivity.
+The eclipse-score/inc_nlohmann_json project mirrors the external nlohmann/json_test_data repository, containing test data used by the unit tests, such that the test suite can be executed without internet connectivity.